jordancrawfordnz/kauri-energy-monitor/README.md

 If you wish to change settings like the database hostname or the server port, define a custom `server/datasources.production.json` or `server/config.production.json` file as per [Loopback's environment specific configuration documentation](https://loopback.io/doc/en/lb2/Environment-specific-configuration.html).

+## API Documentation
+When you have an instance of the API running you can access the StrongLoop API Explorer at `http://localhost:3000/explorer` to experiment with the API.

 ## Contributing
 I am not actively developing this project but if you find a bug or anything that could make the system better, please raise an issue on GitHub.